apache/druid/docs/api-reference/sql-api.md

 - There are additional context parameters  for `sql/statements`:

    - `executionMode`  determines how query results are fetched.
 Druid currently only supports `ASYNC`.
+You must manually retrieve your results after the query completes.
    - `selectDestination` set to `DURABLE_STORAGE` instructs Druid to write the results from SELECT queries to durable storage.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

 - The only supported value for `resultFormat` is JSON.
 - Only the user who submits a query can see the results.

 ### Get query status